 This is April.
 Cherry blossoms all over the timeline.
 I saw a post mentioning “Mono no aware” (物の哀れ).
-I had never heard this phrase before.
-I had read about Wabi-sabi… beauty in imperfection.
-But not this.
-It’s not about how beautiful they look, but about how they’ll be gone in two weeks.
-And they have a name for it.
+Never heard this phrase before.
+Turns out what makes cherry blossoms special isn’t the beauty alone.
+But also knowing the beauty will be gone in two weeks.
+And the Japanese have a name for it.
 Mono no aware, the ache of being moved by things that won’t stay.

-And it works.
-Because the moment I read “mono no aware” and its meaning, I realized I already knew that feeling.
+The moment I learned about “Mono no aware” and its meaning, I recognized that feeling.
 I just never had a word for it.

-The spinning top at the end of Inception.
+Funny thing is… sometimes not knowing is a feeling too.
+Take the spinning top climax of Inception.
 The whole theatre is holding its breath.
 Will it fall?
-It feels like it’s starting to wobble… and then cuts to black.
+It feels like it’s starting to wobble… and then it cuts to black.
 The whole theatre wanted one more second.
 Just one more second with that spinning top.
 But Nolan doesn’t give it.
-And that ache of not getting it… is what made it more beautiful than any answer could have been.
+And that ache of not getting it… is what made it more beautiful than any answer.

 If cherry blossoms bloomed all year, nobody would look up.
 If a song never ended, it would just become noise.
 If a holiday never ended, it would just become another Monday.
 We need the ending to feel the thing.
 Maybe beauty doesn’t fade.
 It only exists because it fades.